InseeFrLab/product-labelling/README.md

 The application includes two parts :

 * The first one enables users to visualize the results (preprocessing and predictions of the model).
-Access to this functionality through the link ~/post/author
+The access to this functionality is through the link ~/post/author
-* The second one available at ~/author aims at easing the labelling process.
+* The second one available at ~/author aims at simplifying the labelling process.

 ## Quick start